Urbnspice Ultimate Recipe Series

 - 1 – 2 Tbsp. lemon juice or vinegar

 - A drizzle of Olive Oil

 - Heat the oil in a large saucepan.
 Add the leek, onion, garlic, carrots, celery, marjoram and bay leaf.
-Cook for a few minutes over gentle heat without browning, stirring often, until the vegetables are softened (about 6 – 8 minutes).
+Cook for a few minutes over a gentle heat without browning, stirring often until the vegetables are softened (about 6 – 8 minutes).

 - Stir in the broth, ham and the yellow split peas.

 - Bring to a boil, (skim the broth if necessary) then reduce the heat to a simmer and cover.
 Simmer, stirring from time to time, until the split peas are softened and tender (about one to one and a half hours).

 - At this point, add the lemon juice or vinegar.
 CHEF TIP: It is important to note that when you are cooking peas, beans or other legumes, you should add an acidic ingredient (like vinegar, lemon juice, tomato, wine) only after the peas, beans or legumes have softened.
 If an acid is added before they are softened, the peas will remain hard, no matter how long you simmer the soup.

 - Remove the bay leaf.
 Remove half of the soup and set aside.

 - Puree the other half of the soup with an immersion blender.